 Simply, a Very Flattering Beanie Hat

 Accessories finish the outfit, and I have to say, that I find that particularly a good hat is the perfect outfit topper.
 This super-textured beanie will add an air of sophistication as well as warmth, while walking your dog or picking some apples from your apple tree on crisp Fall Saturday morning.
-(Yes, we made apple pie today)
+(Yes, we made apple pie on the day of the photo shoot.)

 This beanie head-hugging and stays on well.
 The textured nature of this motif also means that the air pockets inside it will keep your ears extra warm.
 Let it be cold and windy.
 You’ll keep smiling!